Rules and legislations influencing and affecting Open Science

 EU rules and legislations influence and affect open science at EU and national levels.

-Research and internal market are “shared competences” of the European Union.
-Within these two fields, the European Union is able to determine a common Open Science framework, and to influence national policies as well.
+Research and the internal market are “shared competences” of the European Union.
+Within these two fields, the European Union can determine a common Open Science framework and to influence national policies as well.

-“Shared competences” means that “the EU and EU countries are able to legislate and adopt legally binding acts.
-EU countries exercise their own competence where the EU does not exercise, or has decided not to exercise, its own competence.”
+“Shared competences” means that “the EU and EU countries can legislate and adopt legally binding acts.
+EU countries exercise their own competence where the EU does not exercise or has decided not to exercise, its own competence.”
 (Eur-Lex “Division of competences within the European Union“).

 OPEN SCIENCE POLICIES IN EU RESEARCH:

-For its own (EU funded) research projects, the European Union has its own policy framework focussed on open access to publications and to research data.
+For its own (EU-funded) research projects, the European Union has its own policy framework focussed on open access to publications and to research data1.

 OPEN SCIENCE POLICIES WITHIN THE DIGITAL SINGLE MARKET (DSM)

-The new recommendation C(2018)2375 adopted on April 25th 2018 “reflects developments in areas such as research data management (including the concept of FAIR data, Text and Data Mining (TDM) and technical standards that enable re-use incentive schemes.
+The new recommendation C(2018)2375 adopted on April 25th, 2018 reflects on the developments in areas such as research data management (including the concept of FAIR data, Text and Data Mining (TDM), and technical standards that enable re-use incentive schemes.
 It reflects ongoing developments at the EU level of the European Open Science Cloud, and it more accurately takes into account the increased capacity of data analytics of today and its role in research.
-It also clarifies the issue of reward systems for researchers to share data and commit to other open science practices on the one hand, and skills and competences of researchers and staff from research institutions on the other”. (https://ec.europa.eu/info/news/new-commission-guidance-supports-eu-member-states-transition-open-science-2018-apr-25_en)
+It also clarifies the issue of reward systems for researchers to share data and commit to other open science practices on the one hand, and skills and competences of researchers and staff from research institutions on the other.

 • Copyright Directive (Directive (EU) 2019/790), Member States have to implement the directive into their national laws by June 2021: